So you want to set up a new Laravel Install? Correct? Right ok so let's begin.....

 Now we are in there and composer is installed all we need to do is write the following:

 composer global require "laravel/installer"

 What this line is actually doing is just telling our global composer install that we want Laravel to be installed and open to composer on a global level.

 Ok so that's step one now step two is to install an actual instance so we can start building!
 So now we are in our document route and ready to go all we have to do is type the following in our terminal:

 So this line above is saying composer go create me a laravel project with the latest version called blog.
 Does that make sense?
 So if you wanted a project called Happy Dogs life you would go for something like this:

 composer create-project --prefer-dist laravel/laravel happydogslife

 Easy right?
-What happens when you hit return is the magic of Laravel and composer and within a few minutes your project is ready to go and you can crack on and code!
+When you hit return Laravel and composer have worked like magic and within a few minutes your project is ready to go and you can crack on and code!
 Perfect!